Breakfast (New Zealand TV programme): Reporters

 Breakfast reporters appear in live crosses throughout the three hour broadcast, and during news bulletins.

 Saturday Breakfast

 On 3 September 2011, TVNZ launched Saturday Breakfast, which aired between 7 am and 9 am each Saturday.
 The programme was axed at the end of 2012 due to low viewership.

 Format

-Short news and sports updates are presented every half hour (6am, 6.30am, 7am, 7.30am, 8am and 8.30am) and followed by a weather forecast.
+Short news and sports updates are presented every half hour (6 am, 6.30 am, 7 am, 7.30 am, 8 am and 8.30 am) and followed by a weather forecast.
 Mostly, the programme has interviews with newsmakers or TVNZ reporters on the important headlines of the day.
 The first hour of the programme, from 6am, is usually devoted to news coverage and the rest of the programme has entertainment or special interest segments.

 Awards

 In 2014, TVNZ was awarded a Bravo award by the New Zealand Skeptics for coverage of the "dangers of Miracle Mineral Solution."
 And for their comment that MMS "is not a miracle cure for anything".